Group-Aware Partial Model Merging for Children's Automatic Speech Recognition

 About

-Automatic Speech Recognition (ASR) for children remains challenging, primarily due to large acoustic variability and limited availability of training data.
-While supervised fine-tuning of adult pre-trained models has shown promise, it often fails to capture group-specific characteristics variations among children.
-To address this, we introduce GRoup-Aware PARtial model Merging (GRAPAM), a parameter-efficient approach that combines unsupervised clustering, partial fine-tuning, and model merging.
+While supervised fine-tuning of adult pre-trained models for children's ASR has shown promise, it often fails to capture group-specific characteristics and variations among children.
+To address this, we introduce GRoup-Aware PARtial model Merging, a parameter-efficient approach that combines unsupervised clustering, partial fine-tuning, and model merging.
 Our approach adapts adult-pre-trained models to children by first grouping the children's data based on acoustic similarity.
 Each group is used to partially fine-tune an adult pre-trained model, and the resulting models are merged at the parameter level.
-Experiments conducted on the MyST children's speech corpus indicate that GRAPAM achieves a relative improvement of 6% of Word Error Rate (WER), using the same amount of data, outperforming full fine-tuning while training fewer parameters.
-These results highlight the promise of model merging as a scalable and effective strategy for children's ASR.
+Experiments conducted on the MyST children's speech corpus indicate that GRAPAM achieves a relative WER improvement of 6%, using the same amount of data, outperforming full fine-tuning while training fewer parameters.

 Related benchmarks